kfish/micrograd-cpp-2023/README.md

 }
 ```

-## RandomArray
+## randomValue, randomArray

-In order to instantiate neurons statically
-create random values in deterministic order, for reproducible debugging.
+We provide helper functions to create random values statically, in deterministic order.
+This helps with reproducibility for debugging.

 The implementation is in [include/random.h](include/random.h).